benphelps/homepage-docs/src/pages/en/services/homeassistant.md

 layout: ../../../layouts/MainLayout.astro
 ---

-This widget can display information from Home Assistant.

-You will need to generate a long-live access token for an existing Home Assistant user in its profile.
+You will need to generate a long-lived access token for an existing Home Assistant user in its profile.

 Allowed fields: `["people_home", "lights_on", "switches_on"]`.

 ---

 Custom states and/or templates can be queried via the `custom` property like in the example below.
 The `custom` property will have no effect as long as the `fields` property is defined.